 For a pure state $\hat \rho=\ket{\psi}\bra{\psi}$, QFI can be simplified as

 In addition, we can define the QFI density of a system with $N$ particles as

+{Here, to understand the connection between the QFI density and the multipartite entanglement, we introduce the concepts of $k$-producible and $k$-entangled states.
+If a state is $k$-producible, it can be decomposed as a product of states of a series of subsystems, where each subsystem contains no more than $k$ particles.
+In addition, a state is $k$-entangled, if it is $k$-producible but not $(k-1)$-producible, i.e., it contains at least one decomposed state with $k$ particles entangled.
+For a $k$-producibel state, QFI has an upper bound corresponding to the $k$ entangled particles~\cite{Hyllus2012}

+where $[\frac{N}{k}]$ represents the maximum integer that is smaller than $\frac{N}{k}$.
+Therefore, if the QFI density $f_Q$ of a $k$-producible state violates bound, the entangled particles of the state must be larger than $k$, i.e., at least $k+1$.
+Thus, according to Eq.~(\ref{fq_bound}), the physical significance of the QFI density is that there are at least $[f_Q]+1$ particles entangled. }

-The physical significance of QFI density is that there are at least $[f_Q]+1$ particles entangled~\cite{Pezze2009}, where $[f_Q]$ represents the maximum integer that is smaller than $f_Q $.
-That is, QFI is a quantification of multipartite entanglement.
-Generally, QFI or multipartite entanglement is an important quantum resource in quantum metrology, which quantifies the maximal precision of parameter estimation.
-Recently, multipartite entanglement is also applied to understand quantum many-body physics, e.g., as a witness of topological phase~\cite{Osterloh2002, Movassagh2016}.
-It is known that bipartite entanglement, generally represented by von Neumann or R\'{e}nyi entropy, is closely related to QPTs~\cite{Pezze2016}.
-One may wonder whether the scaling behaviors of multipartite entanglement quantified by QFI can be described as KZM.
-Next, we will study the QFI of the final state quenched from the polarized state crossing the critical point with the rate $\tau_Q$.
+Thus, QFI is one of the quantifications of the multipartite entanglement.
+Generally, QFI is an important quantum resource in quantum metrology, which quantifies the maximal precision of the parameter estimation.
+Recently, the multipartite entanglement is also applied to understand quantum many-body physics, e.g., as a witness of topological phases~\cite{Osterloh2002, Movassagh2016}.
+Naturally, one may wonder whether the scaling behaviors of the multipartite entanglement can also be described as KZM.
+Next, we will study QFI of the final state quenched from the initial ground state crossing the critical point with the rate $\tau_Q$.